-Situated opposite the Presidential buildings, India Gate is the national war memorial commemorating fallen Indian soldiers, as well as UK and Australian soldiers, who fought in wars together.
-13,218 names of dead soldiers are inscribed upon the the gate.
+Situated opposite the Presidential buildings, India Gate is the national war memorial.
+This commemorates fallen Indian soldiers, as well as UK and Australian soldiers, who fought in wars together.
+The names of 13,218 dead soldiers are inscribed upon the gate.
 Built in 1921, this huge monument is 42 metres high.
 The gardens surrounding it are popular picnic grounds, and at night the arch is lit up.

-Through the arch in the photo below you can see a Canopy built in 1936 that used to house a statue of King George V, Emperor of India at the time.
+Through the arch in the photo below you can see a Canopy.
+This was built in 1936 and used to house a statue of King George V, Emperor of India at the time.
 However, after India’s independence the statue was damaged and defiled by protestors and had to be removed amid much controversy.
 Since 1968, the cupola has remained empty.
 There was talk of putting a statue of Ghandi in it, but nothing has appeared yet.

 4. Lotus Temple

 The Lotus Temple is a fairly new addition to the Delhi landscape and is shaped like a budding lotus flower, hence the name.
 The building has 3 sets of 9 petals.
 An aerial view shows how it resembles a flower floating in a garden pool setting.
 Indian culture reveres the sacred lotus flower, which symbolises purity and kindness.

 I even went inside to see the lotus flower from within.
 Unfortunately, no photographs are allowed in the temple.
 But let me tell you, it has a very high ceiling with light coming through the opening of the lotus petals.